-Virtual reality headsets are only as good as the display they utilize.
-The Rift and Vive both come outfitted with vibrant OLED displays, each of which offers 1,080 x 1,200-pixel resolution for each eye.
+The Rift and Vive both come outfitted with a pair of vibrant OLED displays, each of which offers 1,080 x 1,200-pixel resolution for each eye.
 Said displays bring the final resolution to 2,160 x 1,200, with 90Hz refresh rates, thus ensuring the frame rate is high enough to prevent motion sickness and provide a smooth experience overall.

 By the specs sheet, both headsets also offer a 110-degree field of view (FOV), though in actual usage there’s a lot of subjective evidence (and some slightly more scientific) to suggest that the Vive offers a slightly wider and certainly taller field of view.
 It’s not hugely noticeable when you’re in the midst of gunning down robots or exploring abandoned buildings, but it’s there.

 One aspect that does affect the visuals of each headset is their lens designs.
 While there are some differences in manufacturing style, the only time it’s noticeable is when bright objects appear on darker backgrounds.
 The Vive has somewhat obvious concentric rings that appear due to the lens’ machining.
 In comparison, the Rift has a more general aura around the bright objects.